Homer in Banks County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Mt.
 Pleasant Church (approx. 3.7 miles away); Indian Boundary (approx. 5 miles away); Line Baptist Church (approx. 5.2 miles away); Nails Creek Baptist Church (approx. 5.9 miles away); Hebron Presbyterian Church (approx. 7.4 miles away); Privy (approx. 8.7 miles away); The Hurricane Shoals Covered Bridge (approx. 8.7 miles away); Middle River Volunteers (approx. 9.3 miles away).
 Touch for a list and map of all markers in Homer.

 Also see . . .
 Banks County, Georgia.
 The Banks County Convention and Visitors Bureau (Submitted on March 6, 2011, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Political Subdivisions •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 5, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 911 times since then.
+This page has been viewed 935 times since then and 25 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on March 5, 2011, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.